 Traffic volumes signify the total number of vehicles traveling along a roadway segment on an average day.
 Figure 3.1 illustrates the existing traffic volumes (vehicles per day) on study roadways in the KYOVA area based on the regional travel demand model.
 I-64 directly south of downtown Huntington has among the area's highest traffic volume with approximately 44,000 vehicles per day (vpd).
 US 60 entering downtown Huntington from the east carries more than 30,000 vpd.
 US 52 between South Point and Coal Grove carries nearly 39,000 vpd.
-As US 60 travels through the downtown area and the roadway character becomes more urban (closer intersections and a traditional street grid network), it still maintains relatively high volumes (up to 15,000 vpd).
+US 23 in Kentucky carries around 30,000 vpd.
+As US 60 in West Virginia travels through the downtown area and the roadway character becomes more urban (closer intersections and a traditional street grid network), it still maintains relatively high volumes (up to 15,000 vpd).
 US 60 also has between 15,000 and 20,000 vpd through Barboursville and up to 10,000 vpd through Ceredo and Kenova.